 We pay base salaries to provide our named executive officers with current, regular compensation that is appropriate to their position, experience, and responsibilities.
-We benchmark base salaries for each named executive officer, other than the Chief Executive Officer, at approximately the 75th percentile of the peer companies included in the annual Mercer study, and the base salaries of the named executive officers, other than the Chief Executive Officer, approximate this benchmark.
+We benchmark base salaries for each named executive officer, other than the Chief Executive Officer, at approximately the 75th percentile of the peer companies included in the annual Mercer study.
 The Compensation Committee has benchmarked the Chief Executive Officer's base salary at the 90th percentile of the peer companies in light of his experience, length of service, and other opportunities that are available to him in the retail sector.
 We pay higher base salaries to those named executive officers with greater overall responsibility.